ashwin15savage/DBMS-mini-project/README.md

 7.write a query to display the lead source which has the highest number of conversions.

-8..write a query to display opportunity name and expected revenue having 100% probability of conversion
+8. write a query to display opportunity name and expected revenue having 100% probability of conversion

 9.Write a query to display opportunity name and amount of those people whose amount is greater than the average amount of revenue